boppetson/personal-website/content/posts/2021-10-28-lego-instructions.md

 ![](/media/furniture-manual.png)

 *What do I even do first?
 What do the all lines mean?
-Where's piece H in the PARTS list?
-Oh wait, there it is, the table restarts without a gap in seperating the two columns.*
+How do I know whether to use an M6 or an M8 washer?*

 Hard to follow right?